RavDas/DevSecOps-Project/README.md

     - Access Jenkins in a web browser using the public IP of your EC2 instance.

         publicIp:8080

+    #check jenkins status after installation
+    ```bash
+     sudo service jenkins status
+    ```

+    - Then go to url with defined port for jenkins and obtain the path to view the          Admin password.

+    sudo cat {path}

 2. **Install Necessary Plugins in Jenkins:**